 What’s worse is that coffee can start to upset your stomach after you’ve been drinking it for years without issues.

 Don’t worry — I’m not about to recommend you give up your morning pour-over or afternoon espresso macchiato.
-In this article I’ll take a look at the reasons why coffee can cause an upset stomach and offer tips for preventing that sinking feeling.
+In this article I’ll take a look at the reasons why a cup of coffee can cause an upset stomach and offer tips for preventing that sinking feeling.
 Help is on the way!

 Acidity: Root Cause or Scapegoat?